fluxninja/aperture-csharp/README.md

 # Rate Limiting for C# Applications

-The `aperture-csharp` SDK provides an easy way to integrate your .NET applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
+The `aperture-c#` SDK provides an easy way to integrate your .NET applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
 It allows flow control functionality on fine-grained features inside service code.